What is Personal Injury Law?

 In Alberta, there is a statutory limit on how much an injured person can claim for their pain and suffering.
 This limit of $5,020 (the 2017 cap), often referred to as the Minor Injury Cap, applies to car accidents that result in soft tissue injuries unless your injuries fit within a defined exception.
 Beware – a minor injury claim is capped based on the year of the accident; therefore if you were hypothetically injured in 2014, you would be capped at $4,777 (the 2014 cap) not at $5,020 (the 2017 cap).
 It is important to remember that not all soft tissue injuries fall under the Minor Injury Cap.
 Also, fractured bones and nerve injuries from a car accident do not fall under the Minor Injury Cap.
 Ahlstrom Wright’s lawyers have a great deal of experience challenging whether or not the Minor Injury Cap should apply to specific injuries.

-Slip and Falls / Trip and Falls – Personal Injury Lawyers Serving Alberta and the NWT
+Slip and Falls / Trip and Falls – Personal Injury Lawyers Serving Alberta, Nunavut and the NWT

 Injuries can occur because of falls that occur on someone else’s property.
 Alberta’s Occupier’s Liability Act requires property owners to ensure their premises are safe for visitors, and if they fail to do so, the property owner could be responsible for compensating people who are injured on their property.
 While the NWT does not have an Occupier’s Liability Act, the Court has established standards to ensure that property owners maintain safe premises for visitors.